MAT-Fly: An Educational Platform for Simulating Unmanned Aerial Vehicles Aimed to Detect and Track Moving Objects: System Description

-Note that Matlab VR adopts a reference system slightly different from the classic fixed reference frame $O_\mathrm{FI}$.
-Figure~\ref{fig:differenceBetweenReferenceSystem} illustrates such difference.
-In particular, axes are differently oriented and, furthermore, the virtual scenario reference system is centered in the car center of gravity, although the axes orientation is fixed.
-These differences are taken into account in all elaborations.
+Note that Matlab VR adopts a reference system ($O_\mathrm{FVR}$)~\cite{MatlabVRUserGuide} slightly different from the classic fixed reference frame $O_\mathrm{FI}$ (see Sec.~\ref{sec:modelOfAQuadrotorDrone}), thus simple references transformations have been taken into account in all elaborations.

+\Figure[!t]()[width=0.8\textwidth]{pdf/ambienteVirtuale2.pdf}{Simulink scheme employed for simulating the drone and car dynamics in the 3D simulation environment. }

-Finally, the Simulink scheme saves the current car position ($x_\mathrm{car}$, $y_\mathrm{car}$ and $z_\mathrm{car}$), used for comparing the drone and the car trajectories (see, Sec.~\ref{subsec:referenceGenerator}), and frames of the virtual scenario observed from the drone point of view.
-Those frames will be used, as described in the next sections, for pattern recognition.
+Finally, the Simulink scheme saves the current car position ($x_\mathrm{car}$, $y_\mathrm{car}$, and $z_\mathrm{car}$), used for comparing the drone and the car trajectories (see, Sec.~\ref{subsec:referenceGenerator}), and frames of the virtual scenario observed from the drone point of view.
+Those frames are used, as described in next sections, for pattern recognition.

-In Figure~\ref{fig:systemSchematicDescription} the scheme of the overall software platform architecture is depicted.
-Colors highlight the different parts of the system: the classifier learning phase (in blue), the vision based target detection (in green), the flight control system (in yellow) and the Matlab VR toolbox (in red).
-A dashed line is used to separate the classifier learning phase from the rest of the scheme, since it does not take part directly in the simulation although its outputs are employed by the detection algorithm and reference generator for the object tracking (see Secs.~\ref{sec:classifierLearningPhase} and~\ref{sec:flightControlSystem}).

-To simplify the reuse of software components, the entire platform was designed by applying a modular approach: each part (the classifier learning phase, the vision based target detection, etc.) has been divided into smaller ones (e.g., the detection algorithm, the reference generator, the classifier synthesis, etc.), putting some effort in reducing their dependencies and thus making them ready to be used or replaced with others components.
-In such a way, different computer vision and control algorithms can be combined and tested evaluating their performance and how they can influence the simulation behavior, particularly for educational purposes.